-Tier 1 Learning (template based on Stage 1 of Underst tanding by Design) Transfer (What long-term significant change will happen?
+Tier 1 Learning (template based on Stage 1 of Understanding by Design) Established Transfer (What long-term significant change will happen?
 Why does it matter?)
-Teams and schools will use their learning to Adopt, organize, and implement evidence-based practices for teaching and reinforcing behaviors that promote academic and social success for ALL students.
+Goals: Teams and schools will use their learning to Adopt, organize, and implement evidence-based practices for teaching and reinforcing behaviors that promote academic and social success for ALL students.
 Develop data-informed systems that support adults in the efficient acquisition of preventative and positive practices for teaching prosocial skills and responding to behavior incidents.

-Meaning (What big ideas will we investigate to mak e meaning for ourselves?)
-Understandings - Participants will understand that: Appropriate behavior can be taught to and demonstrated by all students when we systematically select and implement evidence-based practices and design predictable environments that support student learning.
-All behavior functions to meet needs and by collaboratively studying its patterns and exceptions, we can problem-solve with greater likelihood of success.
-By collecting and studying the right data, we can identify problems with better specificity, choose the most efficient solution actions, monitor efficacy and adjust responsively, and minimize impact on human resources.
-Effective learning is the pivotal mechanism for any behavior change (student or adult); so, effective instruction is the pivotal mechanism to make & sustain change.
-A representative team that plans intentionally for involvement from its staff and families, studies data routinely with a mindset for inquiry, engages in collaborative dialogue, and implements a systematic problem-solving process will be a powerful agent of change.
-Essential Questions - Participants will consider: 1.
-Why do certain practices garner more effective results than others in promoting prosocial behaviors and reducing problem behaviors?
-2. How do we solve the mysteries of behavior and effective management to make more time for the joy of learning?
-3. How do we use data to feel more powerful and energized not more vulnerable and fatigued?
-4. What new possibilities emerge when we reframe problem behaviors or gaps in social skills as powerful instructional opportunities?
-5. Why is it so important that we collaborate effectively to become the architects and agents of our own change?
-Acquisition (What do we need to know an d be able to do?)
-Know the functions of the VTSS team and why we are investing in this work Know key definitions related to behavior like function, antecedent, consequence, reinforcement, and punishment Examine examples to determine key characteristics of evidence-based curriculum and instruction for behavior and social skills Recognize and define differences between classroom and office-managed behaviors Identify what data to collect for effective problem-solving Reflect on how cultural norms intersect with teaching and learning behaviors Identify key stakeholders and their roles in planning and implementation We will collaborate to: Adopt roles and routines for effective meetings Use evidence-based practices to teach and reinforce expected behaviors Create evidence-based tools to support the implementation of PBIS among faculty and staff Develop effective procedures for handling behavior incidents and documentation that drives data collection and problem-solving Analyze data and systematically problem-solve Plan for PBIS implementation with high fidelity Transfer (What long-term significant change will hap Teams and schools will use their learning to Adopt, organize, and implement evidence-based practices for teaching and reinforcing students. • Develop data-informed systems that support adults in the efficient acquisition of preverses produing to behavior incidents. • Meaning (What big ideas will we investigate to mak Understandings - Participants will understand that: 1.
-Appropriate behavior can be taught to and demonstrated by all students when we systematically select and implement evidence-based practices and design predictable environments that support student learning.
-2. All behavior functions to meet needs and by collaboratively studying its patterns and exceptions, we can problem-solve with greater likelihood of success.
-3. By collecting and studying the right data, we can identify problems with better specificity, choose the most efficient solution actions, monitor efficacy and adjust responsively, and minimize impact on human resources.
-4. Effective learning is the pivotal mechanism for any behavior change (student or adult); so, effective instruction is the pivotal mechanism to make & sustain change.
-5. A representative team that plans intentionally for involvement from its staff and families, studies data routinely with a mindset for inquiry, engages in collaborative dialogue, and implements a systematic problem-solving process will be a powerful agent of change.
-6. Know the functions of the VTSS team and why we are investing in this work 6.
-Know key definitions related to behavior like function, ante
+Meaning (What big ideas will we investigate to make meaning for ourselves?)

+Understandings - Participants will understand that:

+- Appropriate behavior can be taught to and demonstrated by all students when we systematically select and implement evidence-based practices and design predictable environments that support student learning. - 2.
+All behavior functions to meet needs and by collaboratively studying its patterns and exceptions, we can problem-solve with greater likelihood of success. - 3.
+By collecting and studying the right data, we can identify problems with better specificity, choose the most efficient solution actions, monitor efficacy and adjust responsively, and minimize impact on human resources. - 4.
+Effective learning is the pivotal mechanism for any behavior change (student or adult); so, effective instruction is the pivotal mechanism to make & sustain change. - 5.
+A representative team that plans intentionally for involvement from its staff and families, studies data routinely with a mindset for inquiry, engages in collaborative dialogue, and implements a systematic problem-solving process ... will be a powerful agent of change.

+Essential Questions - Participants will consider:

+- 1. Why do certain practices garner more effective results than others in promoting prosocial behaviors and reducing problem behaviors? - 2.
+How do we solve the mysteries of behavior and effective management to make more time for the joy of learning? - 3.
+How do we use data to feel more powerful and energized... not more vulnerable and fatigued? - 4.
+What new possibilities emerge when we reframe problem behaviors or gaps in social skills as powerful instructional opportunities? - 5.
+Why is it so important that we collaborate effectively to become the architects and agents of our own change?

+Acquisition (What do we need to know and be able to do?)

+We will:

+- Know the functions of the VTSS team and why we are investing in this work - Know key definitions related to behavior like function, antecedent, consequence, reinforcement, and punishment - Examine examples to determine key characteristics of evidence-based curriculum and instruction for behavior and social skills - Recognize and define differences between classroom and office-managed behaviors - Identify what data to collect for effective problem-solving - Reflect on how cultural norms intersect with teaching and learning behaviors - Identify key stakeholders and their roles in planning and implementation - Consider what factors make professional learning effective and fulfilling

+We will collaborate to:

+- Adopt roles and routines for effective meetings - Use evidence-based practices to teach and reinforce expected behaviors - Create evidence-based tools to support the implementation of PBIS among faculty and staff - Develop effective procedures for handling behavior incidents and documentation that drives data collection and problem-solving - Analyze data and systematically problem-solve - Plan for PBIS implementation with high fidelity